forlayo/achobot/README.md

 # Acho-bot
-Auto aim bot using neural network, done in python.
+> Auto aim bot using neural network.

 It uses OpenCV 3.3 dnn module + petrained MobileNetSSD caffemodel to detect entities with person form on screen and then moves the cursor over them and does click.
 It's a playground idea to create an auto-aim bot for games like Fornite.